Antibioticss/xsp/README.md

 usage: xsp [options] hex1 [hex2]
 options:
-  -f, --file <file>         path to the file to patch -r, --range <range>       range of the matches, eg: '0,-1' -t <threads>              number of threads to use (default: auto) --str                     treat args as string instead of hex string
+  -f, --file <file>         path to the file to patch -o, --offset <offset>     base offset to start search from (hex or decimal) -r, --range <range>       range of the matches, eg: '0,-1' -t <threads>              number of threads to use (default: auto) --str                     treat args as string instead of hex string